vcstkv/cs361/peer_review/README.md

 - **Solution:** Verify that your input CSV files have the expected column names.
 Check the Canvas/Qualtrics export settings.

 **Issue:** Scores seem incorrect
-- **Solution:** Verify that the survey questions are properly mapped (Q2_X_1 through Q2_X_5, Q3_X).
+- **Solution:** Verify that the survey questions are properly mapped (Q1_X_1 through Q1_X_5, Q2_X_1, Q3).
 Check that team sizes match.

 **Issue:** Empty peer evaluations
 - **Solution:** Some students may not have received evaluations if teammates didn't complete the survey.
-The script assigns a default score of 60 in the final gradebook.
+Their scores will appear as NaN in the output CSV.

 **Issue:** Plot doesn't generate
 - **Solution:** Ensure matplotlib is installed correctly.
 Try running with a different output path.